7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 - `return <any: return value>`

 Execute
-: Begins a vanilla minecraft 1.19.70+ execute chain.
+: Begins a vanilla Minecraft execute chain.
 Can be followed by a statement or code-block, but does not explicitly support the 'run' subcommand.
 - `execute <id: subcommand> <*: subcommand arguments>`

-For Each Entity
-: Runs the following statement or code-block once over every entity that matches a selector at its current position.
-Functionally equivalent to `execute as <selector> at @s run <code>`
-- `for <selector: entities> <id: at> <coordinate: x> <coordinate: y> <coordinate: z>`
-- `for <selector: entities>`

 Repeat N Times
 : Repeats the proceeding statement/code-block the given number of times.
 This command always runs at runtime.